WhiskyTangoFawks/LunarFalloutPlus/README.md

 1. Make sure the drop down next to the Run button says "Play Life in the Ruins"

 2. Press Run and wait for the game to launch.
 Initial launch can take several minutes even on high end systems.
 Do NOT press the unlock button.
-If it seems frozen, try alt-tabbing a couple times.
+If it seems frozen, try alt-tabbing a couple times, or hitting the enter key.

 3. Start a new survival game (strongly recommended, but not required).
 The list is balanced around survival.
 There are options in the MCM in game to adjust survival settings and damage settings.
 If you want to use one of the alternate start options, there is a known bug where some of them randomly crash if you pick an option other than "just the clothes on my back".